 If you were hurt on or near a construction site, you might be able to bring a claim for monetary damages.
 This includes innocent bystanders who were injured because of a contractor’s failure to maintain a safe construction site.
 Further, if you were a worker on a construction site who was injured by another company’s carelessness, consult one of our attorneys.
 You might be able to recover from another party in addition to your Workers’ Compensation claim.

-A Bensalem construction accident lawyer at Ostroff Injury Law has the legal know-how and aggressive attitude to make careless contractors pay for the harm they cause.
+A Bensalem construction accident lawyer at Ostroff Godshall Injury and Accident Lawyers has the legal know-how and aggressive attitude to make careless contractors pay for the harm they cause.
 Call our experienced trial attorneys as soon as possible to get a fearless attorney fighting for you.